 No Alcohol and Drugs: Anyone appearing to be intoxicated or impaired shall not be allowed to shoot or handle firearms and may be invited to leave the facility.
 Range Safety Officer determinations are final.

 No Food, Drink, Gum, or Tobacco Is Permitted Inside the Range.
 In addition, cell phone usage, including texting, is prohibited on the range.

 Clean-Up: Leave the shooting booth uncluttered, free of brass and trash before leaving.
 Sweep up your empty brass and deposit it in one of the brass buckets.

 IF YOU OBSERVE AN UNSAFE CONDITION, REPORT IT TO A RANGE OFFICER IMMEDIATELY.

-Shooting sports are enjoyed by people of all backgrounds and genders.
-Some have been taught gun safety at a young age others have discovered the sport later in life.
+People of all backgrounds and genders enjoy shooting sports.
+Some have been taught gun safety at a young age, while others have discovered the sport later in life.
 No matter when they were introduced firearms, there is one thing all shooters can agree on: the need for gun safety.
 You're never too young or too old to revisit the basics that continue to help everyone enjoy their day at the range.